 Cruciate ligament rupture dog surgery yes or no?

 Cruciate ligament rupture dog healing time without surgery: In small dogs, sometimes conservative treatment of canine cruciate ligament rupture is possible.
-The non-surgical therapy includes a special diet, joint protection, physiotherapy and the administration of medication.
+Non-surgical therapy includes a special diet, joint protection, physiotherapy and the administration of medication.
 The goal of this healing method is to allow painless weight bearing on the knee joint.
 However, this is not usually recommended by veterinarians.
 The reason for this is that if the cruciate ligament is not operated on, there is a risk of meniscus damage (cruciate ligament rupture dog without surgery).
-In the worst case, both cruciate ligaments of your pelt-nose tear with time due to extreme overloading of the healthy, remaining ligament.
+In the worst case, both cruciate ligaments of your furry nose will tear over time due to extreme overloading of the healthy, remaining ligament.

-Cruciate ligament injuries that are not operated on can also lead to cartilage damage and arthrosis.
+Even non-operated cruciate ligament injuries can lead to cartilage damage and osteoarthritis.
 Surgery has the advantage that secondary damage rarely occurs.
 What are the surgical techniques for a torn cruciate ligament in dogs?
-In the case of a cruciate ligament tear, veterinarians have a choice of several different surgical methods.
+In the case of a torn cruciate ligament, veterinarians have a choice of several different surgical methods.
 On the one hand, there are techniques that use the structures of the body's connective tissue or artificial materials.